Der Bärenhäuter (opera): Act 1

 The inhabitants of a small village welcome home the returning soldiers of the Thirty Years' War, but ignore the unemployed and penniless Hans Kraft, whose mother died during his absence.
-The devil approaches him laughing and seizes this opportunity to take advantage of Han's dire straits and recruits Hans to look after the cauldrons in hell where the poor sinners smolder.
+The devil approaches him laughing and seizes this opportunity to take advantage of his dire straits and recruits Hans to look after the cauldrons in hell where the poor sinners smolder.
 Then Hans accompanies the devil to hell, who once again reminds him that should he not honor his obligation, he will face punishment.
 When the devil departs on a journey, Hans fires up the boilers and recognizes the plaintive voice of his former sergeant, Kaspar Wild, who had willfully harassed him during the war.

-An old man who calls himself Peter Schliesser, approaches and insidiously challenges Hans to a game of dice.
+An old man who calls himself Peter Schliesser approaches and insidiously challenges Hans to a game of dice.
 Without money Hans bets souls from the cauldron and keeps losing.
-Finally he thinks he wins with 12 points, but doesn't realize that it is Saint Peter in front of him, who rolls the nearly impossible "13" and thus wins all the souls, who ascend to heaven with a hallelujah.
-Unfortunately this loss put Hans in yet another bad position with the devil.
+Finally he thinks he wins with 12 points, but doesn't realize that it is Saint Peter in front of him, who rolls the nearly impossible "13" and thus wins all the souls, who ascend to heaven with a hallelujah, but this loss put Hans in yet another bad position with the devil.
 Saint Peter promises his assistance in the future, but tells Hans that he now has to atone for what he has done.

 Upon his return home, the devil rages when he discovers the loss of all the souls.
 As punishment Hans must return to the world in devil-like form, covered in black soot, to wander through the world to the ridicule of all people.
 Hans must not wash himself and surrender to the devil if he does not find a girl who loves him and remains faithful for three years, despite his hideous appearance.
 He is to give one half of his ring to the girl and if she remains faithful to him, a sign of her true love, he will be redeemed.
 He receives a bottomless sack of gold and if he manages to free himself, the devil will grant three additional wishes.

 The devil summons other demons who disfigure Hans, spatter him with soot and excrement, and put a bearskin on him.
 Then a dragon's mouth-like hole spews him out of hell amid fire, lightning and thunder.